dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-uv.md

 ### Always check your version numbers

-When I first wrote this post I was using r127 of threejs, and the last time I came around to do some editing I was using r146 of the library.
-The examples here where working okay with both versions of threejs on my end just fine.
+When I first wrote this post I was using r127 of threejs, and the last time I came around to edit all of the demos I them all updated to the standards I set for r146.
+Also the last time I came around to edit this post a little I started some new r152 demos as well.
 In time code breaking changes might be made to the library that will result in these examples no longer working until I get around to editing this post yet again.

 ## 1 - Basic examples of the uv attribute of buffer geometry